mpv-player/mpv/DOCS/man/lua.rst

     trailing text is returned as 3rd return value.
 (The 3rd return value is always there, but with ``trail`` set, no error is raised.)

+``utils.to_string(v)``
+    Turn the given value into a string.
+Formats tables and their contents.
+This doesn't do anything special; it is only needed because Lua is terrible.

 Events
 ------